avatorl/Deneb-Vega-Help/README.md

 Before creating a new issue, check the [Closed Issues](https://github.com/avatorl/Deneb-Vega-Help/issues?q=is%3Aissue+is%3Aclosed) to see if someone else has already solved a similar issue.

 Don't forget about other ways to find an existing solution (Google it!).

+### Consider the size of your request

+My assistance here is free of charge.
+However, consider the size of your request.
+If your requirements are significant, consulting may be more appropriate.
+If you're unsure whether your inquiry falls under the umbrella of "free assistance," feel free to ask.

 ### Come prepared
 Be prepared to clearly describe what you're trying to achieve and the problem; be as descriptive as possible.